 The coronavirus pandemic has created a lot of chaos around the globe.
 Due to rapid transmission from one person to another, the government has to impose lockdown all over the country.
 The first step was taken by the government to fight against the pandemic as a one-day Janta curfew.
 After this, a 21 days lockdown was imposed all over the country.
 Several restrictions were made, places of gatherings were shut down.
 From the movie theatre to the education industry to multinational companies, each site of the gathering was shut down.
 Every person apart from the coronavirus warriors was restricted to step outside their house without any relevant work.

 The lockdown affected several people, from students to professionals.
 Several people were laid off from jobs or had to work without pay.
-Many exams were postponed affecting several students from school kids to the students preparing for competitive exams.
+Many exams were postponed affecting several students from day and boarding school kids to the students preparing for competitive exams.

 As the number of cases kept rising day by day, the lockdown was extended further.
 As of today, we have already entered the third phase of lockdown.
 The government has given many relaxations in the third phase of lockdown, like allowing people to go out in a particular time range, opening several markets, allowing companies to reopen with a limited workforce, etc.